compressmodels/compressmodels.github.io/_posts/2025-06-01-breast-cancer-case-study.md

 |  6 |                    2048 |               2.3913   |                  1.36833 |
 |  7 |                    4096 |               1.45186  |                  1.32986 |

-For a given hidden layer size, we compute the average time of running inference on a single sample.
-For 1000 samples, with sklearn, an MLP with a hidden layer size of 4096 would take XXX seconds to run.
-With custom acceleration, it would take YYY seconds to run those 1000 samples.

 ### Key Observations
 - Significant latency reduction was observed for nearly all hidden layer sizes, in sequence.
 - Significant latency reduction was observed at high hidden dimensions (H ≥ 1024), where computational complexity is highest.
-- Algorithm did not universally result in speedups in low H regime.
-- Minimal degradation in test accuracy across most model sizes.
 - Our method performs best with very wide architectures, confirming its suitability for deployment scenarios involving large-capacity models.

 ### Next Steps